Monotone Lagrangians in cotangent bundles of spheres: Intrinsic formality of algebras and modules

 \section{Intrinsic formality of algebras and modules}

-Recall that $A_{\K}=HW^*(F,F;\K)$ is isomorphic to the polynomial algebra $\K[u]$, where $\deg(u)=1-n$.
-From this point on, we will always work over $\K$, and write $A$ instead of $A_\K$.
-We want to show that all $A_\infty$-algebras whose cohomology algebra is $A$ are quasi-isomorphic to $A$ (which is to say that $A$ is {\em intrinsically formal}), in preparation for proving the analogous result for certain types of modules.
+Recall that $A_{\K}=HW^*(F,F;\K)$ is isomorphic to the polynomial algebra $\K[u]$, where $\deg(u)=1-n$ and $n\geq 2$.
+From this point on, we will always work over $\K$, and write $A$ instead of $A_\K$ to make the notation lighter.
+We want to show that $A$ is {\em intrinsically formal}, and will later prove an analogous result for certain types of $A$-modules.
+Intrinsic formality of $A$ means that if $\mathcal B$ is any $A_\infty$-algebra such that the algebra $H^*(\mathcal B)$ is isomorphic to $A$, then $\mathcal B$ is quasi-isomorphic to $A$ as $A_\infty$-algebras.